Effects of testosterone treatment in older men

 It should be underscored that a greater increase in testosterone level during treatment was associated with a greater increase in sexual activity and a greater reduction in fatigue, and men in the testosterone group were significantly more likely than those in the placebo group to report that their sexual desire, perception of walking ability and energy had improved.

 An important feature of this study was the frequent measurement of testosterone levels and dose adjustments to achieve and stay within the therapeutic target of 500-800 ng/dL.
 Previous studies show that achievement of therapeutic target testosterone levels for the duration of treatment is critical for benefits to manifest.15,16

-In the aftermath of previous low quality observational studies17,18 and a smaller RCT of testosterone gel treatment in older diseased men19 which alluded to an increased risk of heart attack and stroke, it is especially notable that testosterone treatment in The Testosterone Trials – the largest RCT to date - does not increase the incidence of heart attack and stroke.
+In the aftermath of previous low quality observational studies17,18 and a smaller RCT of testosterone gel treatment in older diseased men19 which alluded to an increased risk of myocardial infarction and stroke, it is especially notable that testosterone treatment in The Testosterone Trials – the largest RCT to date - does not increase the incidence of myocardial infarction and stroke.
 Surprisingly, there were more hospitalizations and deaths in the placebo group.
 This is in accordance with other studies, which we have previously presented:

 Normalization of testosterone level is associated with reduced incidence of heart attack, stroke and mortality in men

-A previous study of men treated with testosterone for up to 6 years showed that the benefits of restoring testosterone level in men older than 65 years of age (range 66-84 years) were similar to the benefits seen in men below 65 years of age (range 32-65 years).20 In addition, there were no indications that side effects were more severe in elderly men.20 The three Testosterone Trials reported here confirm that elderly men can safely can gain significant health benefits from testosterone therapy.
+A previous observational study of men treated with testosterone for up to 6 years showed that the benefits of restoring testosterone level in men older than 65 years of age (range 66-84 years) are not significantly different than the benefits seen in men below 65 years of age (range 32-65 years).20 In addition, there were no indications that side effects were more severe in elderly men.20 The three Testosterone Trials reported here confirm that age itself is not a contraindication to testosterone treatment in elderly men, who safely can gain significant health benefits from testosterone therapy.